abobija/esp-dns-hijack-srv/README.md

 ## Example

-In this example all requested domains will be redirected to the IP address 192.168.4.1
+In this example all requested domains will be forwarded to the IP address 192.168.4.1

 ```C
 ip4_addr_t resolve_ip;